Ram-95/Python_Applications/README.md

     b.
 Takes care of renaming the files with correct extensions.
     c.
 User can Undo the rename operation.(Only Once)

-2. Tic Tac Toe Game: It is a Basic 2-player game on a 3x3 board size.
+2. Tic_Tac_Toe_Game: It is a 2-player game on a NxN board size.
+The User should choose a board size before playing.
+However, if a user chooses the size less than 3 then the board size is taken as 3 by default.
 There are two modes of playing in this:
     a.
 Computer vs Player - Where a player can play with the Computer.
     b.
 Player vs Player - A player plays with another player.